 The above crediting rates on our fixed rate annuities includes both multi-year rate guaranteed and annually adjustable rate products.
 Such rates are disclosed with and without the impact of first-year bonuses paid to policyholders.
 Generally such bonuses are deducted from the commissions paid to sales agents on such products and deferred as policy acquisition costs.
 With respect to our equity index annuities, the weighted average option costs represent the expenses we incur to fund the annual index credits on the equity index policies.
-Gains realized on such options are recorded as a part of the change in fair value of derivatives, and are also reflected as an expense in interest credited to annuity policyholder account balances.
+Gains realized on such options are recorded in net investment income, and are also reflected as an expense in interest credited to annuity policyholder account balances.
+Option costs are amortized as a charge against net investment income.

 Change in fair value of embedded derivatives was \$5,345,000 in the first quarter of 2002 and \$(4,190,000) for the three months ended March 31, 2001.
-These amounts arise from the adoption of SFAS No. 133 as of January 1, 2001, which requires recognition of the change in estimated fair value of equity index annuities are treated as a "series of embedded derivatives" over the life of the applicable contracts.
+These amounts arise from the adoption of SFAS No. 133 as of January 1, 2001, which requires recognition of the change in estimated fair value of equity index annuity reserves.
+Under SFAS No. 133, the annual crediting liabilities on our equity index annuities are treated as a "series of embedded derivatives" over the life of the applicable contracts.
 We are required to estimate the fair value of these future liabilities by projecting the cost of the annual options we will purchase in the future to fund the index credits.
 See Note 1 to the audited consolidated financial statements included elsewhere in this prospectus.